Benefits for pensioners: 10 reasons it's good to be retired

-Still, given the soaring price of petrol, free bus travel isn't to be sniffed at.
+Still, given the cost of petrol, free bus travel isn't to be sniffed at.
 Contact your local council to find out how to apply for one.

-If you were born before 5 July 1951 you are entitled to a tax-free lump sum to help you with your fuel bills during winter.
+If you were born before 5 July 1951 you are entitled to a tax-free lump sum of between £100 and £300 to help you with your fuel bills during winter.
 How much you'll get depends on your living arrangements.

 Generally, if you are the only person in your household who qualifies but are under 80 you'll get £200 (£300 if you're over 80); if you live with someone else who qualifies you'll get £100 (£200 if you're over 80 or £150 if the other person is over 80 too).
 You don't need to act, the money will be automatically paid to you.

 On top of the winter fuel payment, pensioners who get Pension Credit usually qualify for a Cold Weather Payment if the temperature drops particularly low during the winter.